rfshelley/Documentation/smartapp-developers-guide/simple-event-handler-smartapps.rst

 Turn the lights off at sunrise.
 Send a message if a door opens when you're not home.
 These are all examples of event-handler SmartApps.
-They follow a common pattern - subscribe to some event, and take action when the event happens.
+They follow a common pattern - subscribe to some Event, and take action when the Event happens.

-This section will discuss events and how you can subscribe to them in your SmartApp.
+This section will discuss Events and how you can subscribe to them in your SmartApp.

 ----

-Subscribe to specific device events
+Subscribe to specific device Events
 -----------------------------------

-The most common use case for event subscriptions is for device events:
+The most common use case for Event subscriptions is for device Events:

 .. code-block:: groovy
     :linenos: